A Brief Look at Gradelink’s History

 From its humble beginnings in 2002, Gradelink has grown from an experimental project to a comprehensive school management system and school website design firm, serving nearly 2,000 schools worldwide.
-We sat down with one of the company’s first employees, Steve Lockwood, to learn how it all started.

-Gradelink initially began as a project to study web-based database apps, a hot new technology in 2001.
+Gradelink’s student information system initially began as a project to study web-based database apps, a hot new technology in 2001.
 At the time, people typically accessed the internet with dial-up modems and the idea of using a browser-based application (rather than one installed on a computer) was very new.
 In fact, Gradelink was probably one of the first internet-based SISs.

-A chance encounter with a college friend who was then running a K-8 Lutheran school gave Don the chance to demonstrate his project.
+A chance encounter with a college friend who was then running a K-8 Lutheran school gave founder Don Puls the chance to demonstrate his project.
 Volunteering to beta test the new system, it became an immediate success with his school families and teachers who benefited from the time savings and improved communication.

 The first paying client was a Lutheran school that only had a dial-up modem on one computer in their office.
 They were willing to try it because their teachers also had modems at home.
 After a three-month trial, the principal was extremely positive about Gradelink.
 He said it was so popular he would have an uproar on his hands if he canceled it.
 The parents and teachers loved Gradelink and how significantly it improved communication.
 Don was blown away and it was at this moment that he truly thought Gradelink had the potential to take off and really help schools.